SAP-samples/abap-platform-rap-workshops/rap1xx/rap110/exercises/ex05/README.md

 > **Read more**: [Develop UI Specifics](https://help.sap.com/docs/btp/sap-abap-restful-application-programming-model/develop-ui-specifics)

 #### UI Annotations
 > UI annotations represent semantic views on business data through the use of specific patterns that are independent of UI technologies.
+They can be defined either in the ABAP system using UI-specific ABAP CDS annotations or in the SAP Fiori tools.
 >
 > **Read more**: [All CDS Annotations](https://help.sap.com/docs/btp/sap-abap-restful-application-programming-model/cds-annotations) | [UI Annotations](https://help.sap.com/docs/btp/sap-abap-restful-application-programming-model/ui-annotations)